Choosing a TMJ Disorder Mouth Guard:

 There are many types of mouth guards that are recommended to treat different causes of a TMJ disorder.
 Just as a splint for a sprained ankle will hold it in place and ensure that the muscles retrain themselves to sit in the right position, a mouth guard or splint will help to align the jaw to relieve symptoms of TMJ.

 Stabilization splints: Usually worn to prevent clenching and/or bruxism, these are flat and cover all of the teeth.
 They can be made out of soft or hard materials.
 These ease the temporomandibular joint muscles and can reduce facial pain stemming from overuse or exertion of the jaw muscles.
+They allow the joint to heal or reduce the inflammation that may lead to jaw pain.
+Professional fittings from a TMJ dentist is beneficial for most cases due to the need to understand the movement of the jaw muscles and the points of pressure within the joint.
+These may be worn 24 hours a day for up to 6-8 months pending the doctors recommendation.

 The type of bite appliance you need is determined by the issues that have caused your condition, and in order to know that information, you need to see a specially trained dentist.